jjvanzon/Circular-Language-Spec-Plans/current/sub-projects/2020-03-content-reorganization-notes.md

         - [x] Is not really a diagram expression topic specifically.
 - [x] ~~I might want to somehow merge those diagram topics together.~~
 - [x] And put the Coding Concepts sub-folders just in the root.
-- [x] In what order will I 'mix' the Coding Concepts and the Diagram Expression topics?
+- [x] In what order might I 'mix' the Coding Concepts and the Diagram Expression topics?
     - [x] Brainstorm: I don't think I want to just start with the Objects chapter.
 I do like that something starts with the overview.
 Right now that is the Basic Diagram Elements.
 Later it may be something else.
-I think I will keep Basic Diagram Element at the top.
+I think I might keep Basic Diagram Element at the top.
 Then just the code concepts.
 Then Other Diagram Expression Topics, just a new folder, a flattened out version of the old.
     - [x] I guess I am just making a flatter list of things and keeping most of the order.
     - [x] 'About Programming In General.doc'
         - [x] Could be put at the top as the introduction.